When Is It Worth Tailoring Clothes vs. Buying New?

 Yes — hemming jeans ($15–$30) is almost always worthwhile since proper length improves proportion significantly.
 Waist intake ($30–$45) is viable if the jeans have enough seam allowance — check by looking inside the waistband for exposed fabric at the seam.
 Avoid altering distressed or whisked jeans, as the alteration destroys the factory-applied wash treatment and leaves you with a faded, uneven result.
 Raw-hem or cuffed denim that is correctly proportioned in length rarely needs alteration at all.

-Use the 50% rule: if the alteration costs more than half the price of a comparable new garment, buy new instead.
+Use the 50% rule: if the alteration costs exceed 50% of the price of a comparable new garment, buy new instead.
 For sentimental or high-quality items, value extends beyond economics.
 Simple fixes — hem, waist, button — are almost always worth the $15–$60 investment.
 When in doubt, get a quote and run the math before committing.
 A reputable tailor will give you an honest assessment of whether the result will be worth the cost, and many will tell you when an alteration isn’t viable rather than taking your money regardless.

 References